-Why do diamonds have so much sparkle and life to the diamond and some diamonds look flat and milky?
-The first thing to understand about the cut of a diamond is that it truly impacts the way light hits the stone.
-Who doesn’t love the sparkling look that a diamond has when the light hits it just right.
-We’ve all seen it before, when you enter a space with the perfect lighting and your diamond just can’t help but sparkle.
+Why do some diamonds have so much sparkle and life, while other diamonds look flat and milky?
+The first thing to understand about the cut of a diamond is that it truly impacts the way the light hits the stone.
+Who doesn’t love the sparkling look that a diamond has when the light hits it just right?
+We’ve all seen it before – when you enter a space with the perfect lighting and your diamond just can’t help but sparkle.

-What happens with a light ray hits a diamond is that it either enters into the stone or it reflects off the surface of that stone.
-When it reflects of the surface it gives off that beautiful white light that we all love with diamonds.
+When a light ray hits a diamond, it either enters into the stone, or it reflects off the surface of that stone.
+When it reflects off the surface, it gives off that beautiful white light that we all love about diamonds.

 The proportions of the cut of your diamond will impact how the light bounces off of the diamond and ultimately how much it sparkles.
-A well-cut diamond is one with good proportions, good symmetry and good polish, you need to understand how these three elements come together to help make your diamond shine.
-I cannot emphasize enough that when buying a diamond, spend the money on a single quality diamond.
-For the last ten years, clients have come in after purchasing from a large publicly traded retail jewelry store and the carat total weight diamond ring does not have as strong as a re sale value as customers may think.
-Stay away from buying Carat Total Weight or small diamonds.
+A well-cut diamond is one with good proportions, good symmetry, and a good polish, and it’s important to understand how these three elements come together to help make your diamond shine.
+We cannot emphasize enough the advice to spend money on a single quality diamond.
+For the last ten years, clients have come in after purchasing from a large publicly traded retail jewelry store only to find that the carat total weight diamond ring does not have as strong of resale value as customers may think.
+If you can, stay away from buying Carat Total Weight or small diamonds.
 Spend the money to buy platinum as it is currently, today, cheaper than gold.

 Proportions, Polish and Symmetry of Diamond Cutting

-A well-cut diamond first and foremost has good proportions, it should also be well-polished and have a certain amount of symmetry.
+A well-cut diamond has good proportions, but it should also be well-polished and have a certain amount of symmetry.
 There are several elements to a well-cut diamond.
 They include: